fenago/rabbitmq-jupyterlab/Lab_8_cb.md

 Another frequent use case is when RabbitMQ is at the foundation of a distributed application serving a large number of clients.
-In this case, it\'s more realistic that the bottleneck is the broker and not the client application.
+In this case, it's more realistic that the bottleneck is the broker and not the client application.

-In this case, it\'s important that our broker has one characteristic, that is, scalability.
+In this case, it's important that our broker has one characteristic, that is, scalability.

-When the number of clients outgrow the current maximum capacity, it\'s sufficient to add one or more nodes to the RabbitMQ cluster to distribute the load and improve the total throughput.
+When the number of clients outgrow the current maximum capacity, it's sufficient to add one or more nodes to the RabbitMQ cluster to distribute the load and improve the total throughput.